hal609/hal609/README.md

 - 🌱 Working on my MSc. at MMU
 - ✨ They/She
 - 🔭 You can see some of my projects below
-- ❤️ Feel free to reach out to me here or email hal@kolb.co.uk
+- ❤️ Feel free to reach out to me on LinkedIn or email hal@kolb.co.uk

 ## Projects